WordPress/gutenberg/CONTRIBUTING.md

 ```

 The WordPress installation should be available at `http://localhost:8888` (username: `admin`, password: `password`).
-Inside the "docker" directory, you can use any docker command to interact with your containers.
+Inside the “docker” directory, you can use any docker command to interact with your containers.
 If this port is in use, you can override it in your `docker-compose.override.yml` file.
-If you're running [e2e tests](https://wordpress.org/gutenberg/handbook/reference/testing-overview/#end-to-end-testing), this change will be used correctly.
+If you’re running [e2e tests](https://wordpress.org/gutenberg/handbook/reference/testing-overview/#end-to-end-testing), this change will be used correctly.

 To bring down this local WordPress instance later run:
 ```
 docker-compose down
 ```

-If you'd like to see your changes reflected in this local WordPress instance, run:
+If you’d like to see your changes reflected in this local WordPress instance, run:
 ```
 npm install
 npm run dev